ENTR 200. Survey of Entrepreneurship. 3 hours.

 Designed for non-business undergraduate students with a curiosity about business and particularly entrepreneurship, small business, or not-for-profit organizations.
 Course Information: No graduation credit given to students enrolled in Business Administration.
-Prerequisite(s): ENGL 161; and junior standing or above.
+Previously listed as ENTR 300.
+Prerequisite(s): ENGL 161.
 No graduation credit given to students enrolled in Business Administration.

 ENTR 310.
 Introduction to Entrepreneurship.
 3 hours.